Enumerating all geodesics: Introducing Natural-APAG

 As observed in 2.1, each subpath of a geodesic $P$ is itself a geodesic.
 In other words, if $X\s V$ is the set of vertices underlying $P$ then

 \begin{itemize} \item[(4)]{\it For all $a,b\in X$ there is a geodesic that lies in $X$ and contains $a,b$.} \end{itemize}

 Generally, if $X\s V$ is {\it any} subset satisfying (4) then $X$ is called a {\it metric} subset.
-It turns out [W1] that, once all geodesics are known, all metric subsets can be enumerated in compressed fashion (using don't-care symbols).
-If $X\s V$ is metric then the induced graph $G[X]$ is "supremely" connected.
+It turns out [W] that, once all geodesics are known, all metric subsets can be enumerated in compressed fashion (using don't-care symbols).
+If $X\s V$ is metric then the induced graph $G[X]$ is not just (ordinarily) connected but "supremely" connected.
+It is shown in [W] that, like the connected sets, also the metric sets can be enumerated in output polynomial time.
+Numerical experiments are provided as well.

+Why bother about metric subsets?
 Enumerating all (ordinarily) connected induced subgraphs has received considerable attention recently.
-It is shown in [W1] that also all supremely connected induced subgraphs can be enumerated in output polynomial time.
+The key word here is {\it Community Detection}\footnote{We recommend [GN] as an introduction that features many concrete examples.
+Use GoogleScholar to browse the more than 20'000 articles citing [GN] and find the ones that specifically focus on the enumeration of all connected sets.
+See also [P].} in social or biological networks.
+Directing attention from connected to metric subsets delivers tighter communities and often cuts the number of enumerated entities from the millions to the thousands.